mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 # Models

+Subject to minor changes.

-Some of this is tentative pending decisions in our Users and Permissions work.
-We should be able to handle anything being discussed through simple extensions of this model framework.
+We should be able to handle anything being discussed for beta through simple extensions of this model framework.
 Also, these models are intended to get us to beta, while providing flexibility to move forward afterwards.
-There will be discussion of a desired next iteration at the end.
+There will be a brief discussion of a desired next iteration at the end.

 ## User